tylersuehr7/chips-input-layout/README.md

 # Chips Input View
-An Android ViewGroup that displays Chips (specified in the Material Design Guide) and allows you to input custom Chips or filter existing Chips.
-Highly customizable!
+A highly customizable Android ViewGroup for displaying Chips (specified in the Material Design Guide)!

+*Honorable Mentions:*
+* This was based on the design of: https://github.com/pchmn/MaterialChipsInput
+* This uses a RecyclerView layout manager: https://github.com/BelooS/ChipsLayoutManager